 - Coat the chicken with flour.

-- Heat up a frying pan to medium-high and add a tablespoon of vegetable oil.
+- Heat a frying pan to medium-high and add a tablespoon of vegetable oil.
 Add the chicken and negi and fry on both sides, 3-4 minutes per side.
-Make sure to cook the chicken through (check the story section for tips).
+Make sure to cook the chicken through (check the article for tips).

 - Remove the chicken and negi and wipe the pan with a paper towel to get rid of the excess oil.
 Return everything to the pan and add the sauce, tossing to coat.
 Simmer until glazed, about 30 seconds.
 Serve and enjoy!